Currently available for £699.00 from Sweatband.com

 In the unlikely event of anything going wrong, DKN’s treadmills all benefit from a comprehensive 2-year on-site warranty.

-DKN have delivered something quite special and unique with the EzRun: a high-spec, full-size, full-function running machine that suits both the running market as well as the fitness / weight loss markets, and is both stylish and superbly stable.
-We think it's a great treadmill and would have absolutely no hesitation is recommending the EzRun - except that right now you can get the premium DKN RoadRunner I for only £100 more!
-This is another top machine from DKN and, considering the small price difference, is certainly well worth the extra.
+DKN have delivered something quite special and unique with the EzRun: a high-spec, full-size, full-function running machine that suits both the running market as well as the fitness/weight loss markets, and is both stylish and really stable.
+We think this is a great treadmill and have absolutely no hesitation in recommending it.
+Get on one, and you'll see why.....

 DKN EzRun Specifications